songheony/A3T/README.md

 * [Vital](https://arxiv.org/abs/1804.04273)[<https://github.com/abnerwang/py-Vital.git>]

 [*] Since the original code of DaSiamRPN is for Python2, We had to modify the code a little bit to be compatible with Python3.
+[**] The author's new ECO is used.
+You still can use previous ECO with ECO_prev.
-[**] The version of scipy should be under 1.1.0 because MDNet need to use imresize function.
+[***] The version of scipy should be under 1.1.0 because MDNet need to use imresize function.

 ## Datasets